apeyroux/locatile/README.md

 locatile
 ========

 This program shows how we can easily locate an OSM tile.
-It can be used for a cache manager for example.
+For example, it can be used for a cache manager to see association with a box.
+The ideal would be to use this function with a module cache nginx for OSM.
+We could specify the bbox to put or not put in the nginx cache.

 Usage